DevExpress/testcafe/CONTRIBUTING.md

 -   Other [development priorities](https://testcafe.io/402949/roadmap) may take precedence.

 Please also note that we do not merge pull requests until the changes are documented.

+## Contribute to Documentation

+If you find a bug in Testcafe [documentation](https://testcafe.io/documentation) or have any feedback about it, send us a note in a [Github issue](https://github.com/DevExpress/testcafe/issues/new).
+Please, don't forget to add `AREA: docs` label so that the appropriate team gets a new issue for review.